 Ally's two main functions are to:

 Experience the benefits of LinkedIn Learning.
-LinkedIn Learning provides access to more than 13,000 high quality on-demand courses.
+LinkedIn Learning provides access high quality on-demand courses.
 And you’ll get personalized course recommendations based on unique, data-driven insights from millions of professionals on the worldwide LinkedIn network.

 More information, including a full user's guide provided by LinkedIn Learning, can be found on the LinkedIn Learning at Syracuse University home page.